jncc/topcat/README.md

 Deployment
 ----------

 Topcat should run with no special setup on a vanilla Visual Studio installation for local development.
+Here's what you need to do to create a production instance.

 ###Windows Authentication
 This is an corporate / intranet application and user account details and authentication rely on